 ExpressVPN is our number one recommended VPN app for bypassing the internet censorship here in China.
 The dedicated apps are reliable on all major platforms (iOS, Android, PC, Mac) and the speeds are reliably fast.

 The Windows and Mac apps are well designed and with great features.
-There’s a speed tester that automatically tests the latency and download speeds of all the VPN servers so you can choose the best one for your specific location.
+There’s a server speed tester that automatically tests the latency and download speeds of all the VPN servers so you can choose the best one for your specific location.
 No need to manually test every different server to guess which one is the best for your location.
 In our tests, we found that the Los Angeles servers and Hong Kong servers tended to have the best performance.

 The PC / Mac app uses OpenVPN TCP / UDP (along with some sort of Great Firewall stealth technology).
 Encryption is a standard 256-bit AES, which is the same encryption used by the US government to protect classified information.
 You can be confident that your internet traffic is secure.